 This programme and its Work Groups are open to all schools that have not yet engaged with the Mastering Number Programme.

 What is involved?

-Work Group lead participants will be supported by central training and resources.
-There is an expectation that they will provide a daily teaching session for all children of 10 to 15 minutes, in addition to their normal maths lesson.
-There is also the expectation that they will contribute to an online community to share practice and engage in critical reflection.
+There is an expectation that schools will provide a daily teaching session for all children of 10 to 15 minutes, in addition to their normal maths lesson.
+Lead Teachers in schools will also contribute to an online community to share practice and engage in critical reflection.

-In this short video, Debbie Morgan, the NCETM’s Director for Primary,
+In this video, Debbie Morgan, the NCETM’s Director for Primary,

 What will you learn?

-develop a secure understanding of how to build firm mathematical foundations with a stronger subject and pedagogical understanding for EYFS and KS1
+You will develop a secure understanding of how to build firm mathematical foundations

-work to develop intentional teaching strategies focused on developing fluency in calculation and number sense for ALL children
+You will work to develop intentional teaching strategies focused on developing fluency in calculation and number sense for all children

-develop understanding and their use of appropriate manipulatives to support their teaching of mathematical structures.
+You will develop understanding and use of appropriate manipulatives to support your

 What is the cost?